Umuzi-org/ACN-syllabus/content/file-and-directory-naming/java/_index.md

 ```

-### File names
+### Class names

-File names should be in CamelCase (also known as Upper CamelCase), this is where each new word begins with a capital letter.
-Eg `SimpleCalculator`
+Java class names should be written in CamelCase, starting with an uppercase letter.
+Use meaningful and descriptive names that indicate the purpose of the class.
+For example: `CarRentalSystem`, `EmployeeManager`, `StudentRecord`.

 See below for some tips in naming your files.